biometry/APES/checklists/planningExperiment.md

 ===

-1. You know what you want to find out.
-Write it down to make sure
+1. You know what you want to find out?
+Just to make sure - write it down!

 2. Read the chapter about experimental design [jhere](https://github.com/florianhartig/ResearchSkills/raw/master/Labs/R/Script/Crashcourse-StatisticsWithR.pdf)